rajans027/Rajan-Resume/README.md

 ## Creating CICD pipeline using Github Actions

-Created two gitaction pipleine, one to test the prereq and the infrastructure and the other to actually deploy the changes everytime changes our made to my Github code.
-For instance a push command from my local host in order to update the code.
+Created two gitaction pipleine set to run on "push", one to test the prereq and the infrastructure and the other to actually deploy the changes.
+Corresponding GitHub actions are created to configure AWS credentials, run python tests, SAM build and SAM deploy commands.
+GitHub secrets were used to securely store environment variables like AWS Login Keys.

 GitAction workflow can be floud in my Rajan-Resume/.github/workflows/main.yml